Skip to main content

 Read case study →

-If your firm's lawyers are spending time on WhatsApp answering the same qualifying questions instead of practicing law, you're paying for human intake work that a system should handle.
+If your firm's lawyers are spending time on WhatsApp answering the same qualifying questions instead of practicing law, you are paying for intake work that a system should handle.

-The AI Ops Audit is how every engagement starts: 2-3 weeks, and you'll know exactly where your intake process is leaking and what it takes to fix it.
+The AI Ops Audit is how every engagement starts.
+Two to four weeks, fixed-fee, and you will know exactly where your intake is leaking and what it takes to fix it.